RobertTalbert/discretecs/Spring2022-225/syllabus-mth225-sp22.md

 Except for Daily Prep and the Final Exam, **you can revise and resubmit any work you turn in, without penalty, until it meets course standards**.
 How this works depends on the assignment:

-**Learning Targets:** As detailed above, work on a Learning Target (via a quiz or other means) that doesn't meet the standards for "success" can be reattempted, through work on a new version of the same problem.
+**Learning Targets:** As detailed above, work on a Learning Target (via a quiz or other means) that doesn't meet the standards for "success" can be reattempted, through work on a new version of the same problem --- on a later quiz, an oral quiz in drop-in hours, or on a video.

 **AEPs:** An AEP earning a mark of M, R, or N can be revised and resubmitted by uploading a revised version of the work to the same Blackboard "assignment" folder where it was previously submitted.
 All versions of the AEP will be kept in that folder for reference.

 **Online Practice:** Problems on WeBWorK sets can be reattempted as often as needed until the deadline.

+### Limitations on revisions

-**Limitations on revisions:** Although there is no penalty for revising and resubmitting work, we place the following reasonable limitations on this:
+Although there is no penalty for revising and resubmitting work, we place the following reasonable limitations on this:

 + **Only two AEP submissions per week are allowed.** This can be new submissions of two different problems; or revisions of two different problems; or one new submission and one revision.
 + **Only three (3) revisions of AEPs earning an "N" mark (*Not Assessable*) are allowed during the course.** This includes revisions of work marked "N" where the revision also earns an "N".
 After the third "N", all other AEP submissions marked "N" may not be revised.
 (So, always check your AEP work against the rubric to make sure it doesn't fall into the N category.)